Want to change the look & feel of your Linux machine booting menu? Well, here are 4 Grub 2 themes will make it look modern and stylish.

-For example, the command below will install the slaze theme with 2k background image and white color icons:
+For example, the command below will install the stylish theme with 2k background image and white color icons:

 Uninstall Grub Themes:

-Then run command to uninstall the current theme via command:
+Then run command to use the script to uninstall the current theme via command:

 Note you have to change

---vimix to the current running boot theme in your machine.
+vimix to the current running Grub theme in your machine.

 As you can see, it’s easy to beautify Linux boot menu with Grub themes.
 By installing themes into /boot/grub/themes directory, you can simply change the themes via Grub Customizer tool under Appearance Settings tab.